Category Archives: Returned Peace Corps Volunteers

 After a little more reading, I realized that Zeitlin was writing a humorous, slightly frustrated article about the battery of psychological tests he and fellow hopeful Volunteers had to take.
 Words on the napkin were quotes from what he considered the most ridiculous true/false psychological questions on a test.
 [3] In To the Peace Corps With Love, which I would read later, Zeitlin discussed enduring the wide range of psychological tests and interviews, alongside his equally humored and incredulous peers.
 His conclusion was that the Peace Corps was bending over backwards to make sure that this first group of Volunteers would carry out their work as smoothly as possible.
 [4] He also noted that one of the psychologists, Brewster Smith, had not taken kindly to his critical article on the matter.
 Even as he hurried to join the rest of Ghana I after their arrival, his send-off included a good-natured, exasperated warning to write no further articles about psychiatrists.
 [5]

-Arnold Zeitlin today with his wife.
-He recently celebrated his ninetieth birthday.
+Arnold Zeitlin with his wife, celebrating his ninetieth birthday.
 Photo from Arnold Zeitlin.

 Epilogue: The Mysteries Continue